 Since taking office, the president has not yet traveled to any of his foreign properties, but he did make a point of stopping at the Trump International Hotel – Waikiki, Hawaii on his way to Japan in early November 2017.
 Sarah Huckabee Sanders defended the president’s visit while plugging the business, stating, “It has been a tremendously successful project and he wanted to say hello and thank you to the employees for all their hard work.”

 Other Federal Officials

 Where President Trump traveled, key members of his administration followed.
-CREW recorded 70 executive branch officials making nearly 200 visits to Trump Organization properties in the first year of the Trump administration.
+CREW recorded over 70 executive branch officials making 200 visits to Trump Organization properties in the first year of the Trump administration.